-Figure 11 Continuity of Using the Next Learning System in learning TOEFL Prediction 2
+Figure 11.
+Continuity of using the next learning system in learning TOEFL Prediction 2

-Figure 11 shows that there are several choices of the students in using the next learning system.
-As many as 125 students or 80.6 % state "face-to-face learning", 59 students or 38.1 % state "Zoom Meeting", 50 students or 32.3 % state "YouTube Live Streaming", and 23 students or 14.8 % state "institutions' e-learning platform".
-Only 8 students or 5.2 % state "other e-learning platform".
+Based on figure 4 above, shows that there are several choices of the students in using the next learning system.
+125 students or 80.6 % state "face-to-face learning".
+59 students or 38.1 % state "Zoom Meeting".
+50 students or 32.3 % state "Live Streaming YouTube".
+23 students or 14.8 % state "institutions' e-learning platform".
+While only 8 students or 5.2 % state "other e-learning platform".
 It shows that most students agree that the next learning system on English TOEFL prediction 2 implements face-to-face teaching and learning process.